Clinical Research Internship

 Compensation: A $480 per week (less taxes) stipend paid bi-weekly to assist with expenses.
 We are not able to offer housing support.
 However, scholarship opportunities may be available for accepted applicants who need housing/transportation support.

 - Undergraduate or recent graduate from a four-year college.
 Preference will be given to those who have completed their junior year by the start of the research internship.
-Strong applicants who have completed their sophomore year, just graduated from college or are enrolled in a post-baccalaureate pre-med program will also be considered.
+Strong applicants who have completed their sophomore year or just graduated from college may also be considered.

 - Must be enrolled in an accredited degree program.